 While patients are keen to have access to better and safer treatments, many find it hard to understand the benefits and risks of novel therapies.
-With demand for healthcare rising, and a growing emphasis on both the quality and sustainability of healthcare services, it is critical to address this major gap in public perception and knowledge.
+With demand for healthcare rising, and a growing emphasis on both the quality and sustainability of healthcare services, there was a proven need for information resources, designed specifically for patients and the public, on how medicines research and development (R&D) and clinical trials are conducted.
+By bringing together major patient organisations, academic institutions and industry partners, EUPATI set out to address this major gap in public perception and knowledge.

 One of the main project outputs is the development of the Patient Expert Training Course – a 14-month in-depth course for patient advocates on medicines R&D. Almost 100 patients from 32 countries and 58 disease areas have already graduated from the course, and more are on the way.
 In order to multiply the effect of this course, the project has also developed a ‘train-the-trainer programme’.

 Another important project output is the toolbox on medicines R&D which is available in eight languages on the EUPATI website.
 It includes articles, presentations, videos, webinars, factsheets, and much more.
 It already has been used by more than 500 000 people worldwide.

 The project also established 18 national platforms which are based on the same model as EUPATI.
 By organising educational webinars, information days, workshops, and social media campaigns, the platforms have enabled patients on a national level to become more involved in medicines R&D, and regulatory affairs.